oceanprotocol/docs/content/concepts/resources.md

 ## Roadmap

-[Ocean Protocol roadmap](https://oceanprotocol.com/protocol/#roadmap) outlining our plans and achievements in creating the Ocean Protocol network and building a community and ecosystem around it.
+[Ocean Protocol roadmap](https://oceanprotocol.com/protocol/#roadmap) outlining our plans and achievements in creating Ocean Protocol and building a community and ecosystem around it.

 ## Blog